Hokkaido dog breed

 About the Hokkaido

-The Hokkaido is a very large working dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Hokkaido is best matched with experienced owners.
+The Hokkaido is a large working dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Hokkaido is best matched with experienced owners.
 Typically standing 18 to 22 Inches and weighing 45 to 65 Pounds, this breed has a life expectancy of 11 to 13 Years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Hokkaido brings a distinct combination of traits that sets it apart.
 The Hokkaido has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Hokkaido loves being close to its people and forms strong bonds with every member of the household.